alankent/magento2devbox-skeleton/README.md

 ### 3. Launch the Containers

+TODO: SOME FOLLOWING STEPS REQUIRE docker-compose.yml FILE CHANGES AND CHANGES INSIDE THE CONTAINERS AFTER BEING BUILT.
+THAT WOULD REQUIRE SPLITTING DESCRIPTIONS OF VARNISH ETC INTO TWO SECTIONS - STEPS TO DO BEFORE STARTING THE CONTAINERS AND STEPS TO DO AFTERWARDS.

+TODO: SHOULD WE ADD A STEP DESCRIBING HOW TO SET UP A GIT REPO TO SHARE THE docker-compose.yml SETTINGS BETWEEN USERS?

+It is recommended to read through all the following steps before launching the containers as described below.
+Some of the optional steps below require changes to the `docker-compose.yml` file, which requires rebuilding the containers to take effect.
+For example, Gulp and BrowserSync support requires opening up another port on the web service container.
+It is simpler to make these changes before starting up the containers.

 Launch the containers by changing to the project directory and then running:

     docker-compose up -d